maysara-elshewehy/io/docs/string/index.md

 - ### Additional Comparisons

-    #### @JakubSzark/zig-string
+    - #### @JakubSzark/zig-string

       - **Slow performance**: The implementation is not optimized for speed.
       - **Limited functionality**: Only supports UTF-8 code points but not full Unicode grapheme clusters.
       - **Incorrect behavior**: Mishandles Unicode text splitting.

-    #### zg
+    - #### zg

       - Focused on Unicode normalization using a full local Unicode database.
       - Designed for a different purpose, making direct comparison with our library irrelevant.

-    ### Why Our Library is Superior
+    - #### Why Our Library is Superior

-    Our library provides:
       - **Proper Unicode support**: Handling grapheme clusters as expected.
       - **Performance**: Matching the speed of the Zig standard library.
       - **Feature completeness**: Everything offered by `std.ArrayList` and more.
       - **Real-world usability**: A practical and efficient solution for text processing.

-    ### Final Thoughts
+    - #### Final Thoughts

-    We have invested significant time in understanding Unicode and designing an efficient approach.
+      > We have invested significant time in understanding Unicode and designing an efficient approach.
 The claim that we have merely "simplified" text handling is inaccurate.
 Instead, we have **innovated and optimized** the process to create a truly robust solution.

 <div align="center"><br>
 <img src="https://raw.githubusercontent.com/maysara-elshewehy/SuperZIG-assets/refs/heads/main/dist/img/md/line.png" alt="line" style="display: block; margin-top:20px;margin-bottom:20px;width:500px;"/>